Justin Bieber Takes Leap Of Faith Off Cliff After Getting New Meaningful Tattoos

 The Biebs’ and his small group have been enjoying New Zealand’s stunning landscape, sights, thrills — and thankfully — not spills during his brief break, after he performed in Auckland days ago with his sold-out stadium Purpose World Tour.

-Wearing red pants and a white top, Justin’s backwards jump and canyon swing was even more incredible to watch because his hands clasped behind his head the whole time and didn’t scream once.
+Wearing red pants and a white top, Justin’s backward jump and canyon swing were even more incredible to watch because his hands clasped behind his head the whole time and didn’t scream once.

 The Grammy winner shared video footage of his heart-stopping experience on Instagram, some time after his canyon swing.